HoaAn22/HoaAn22.github.io/assets/posts/HUB-second-bachelors-degree/hk1-listening-speaking-3/review-lessons.md

 \- Although I’m not very outgoing, I still try to join some outdoor activities because they help me stay healthy and make new friends.

 **Part II**
+My greatest personal achievement is overcoming my fear of public speaking.
+I used to feel very nervous whenever I had to speak in front of other people.
+Last year, I had a project presentation at work, and I decided to face my fear.
+I practiced a lot and asked my friends for feedback.
+In the end, I felt more confident during the presentation.
+This achievement is important to me because it helped me believe in myself and taught me to step out of my comfort zone.